n1gp/pihpsdr/README.md

 # pihpsdr
-Raspberry Pi 3 standalone code for HPSDR
+Raspberry Pi 3 standalone code for HPSDR, forked from G0ORX

 Supports both the old and new ethernet protocols.